Hebraization of surnames: Supporters and opponents

 The Hebraization of surnames was a source of debate in the days of the Yishuv and after the establishment of the State of Israel.

-Supporters
+Pro-Hebraization

 Among the most significant supporters was Yitzhak Ben Zvi (Shimshelevich), leader of the Labor movement, historian and second president of the State of Israel.
 He was born in Ukraine on 24 November 1884.
 He studied law in Istanbul together with David Ben Gurion.
 In 1906 he attended the founding conference of the Poalei Zion and in 1907 he settled in the Land of Israel.
 He belonged to the founders of the Ahdut ha-Avodah Party, was active in the Haganah, a member of the Jewish National Council, and signed the Israeli Declaration of Independence.
 Ben Zvi died in 1963.